Mr-Rez/AI-GF/README.md

 download and play with it.

-If you like to improve it I will like to say 2 things.
+If you like to improve it, I like to say 2 things.

   First: Are you also useless like me?
   Second: Feel free to improve it I am a noob pythoner so I don't have knowledge like you.